Mattmberg/Mattmberg/README.md

 <h1 align="center">Hello, I'm Matthew!</h1>

-<p align="left">Since I was a child I was always fascinated with technology and my love for it grew extensively when I took my first computer class in middle school.
+<p align="left">Since I was a child I have always been fascinated with technology and my love for it grew extensively when I took my first computer class in middle school.
 In high school I took as many computer classes that I could learning things like HTML and Java.
 Ever since I have been mostly self-taught using resources like W3Schools and freecodecamp.
 Now I am pursuing my first bachelor's with a major in Computer Science.</p>

 <br>